middlebury/college-handbook/content/iv-policies-for-the-institute/c-faculty-handbook/1-introduction.md

 The working definition of faculty governance for the Institute can be found in this Preamble.

-Portions of [Section 1\.
+Portions of [Section 1.
 Middlebury-Wide Policies](/pages/i-policies-for-all) also provide information that applies to faculty members.

 The terms of employment of faculty members are determined by reference to the written letter of faculty appointment to the faculty member (which normally states a specific period of appointment); the Faculty Handbook; and those sections of Employee Handbook that apply to faculty.
-These terms are continued with each new letter of appointment received on contract renewals.
+These terms are continued with each new letter of appointment received at the time of contract renewals.

 This Faculty Handbook is the result of consultation among the Faculty Senate; the Faculty Assembly; administrative leadership, including deans and associate deans, the vice president for academic affairs and dean of the Institute (VPAA), the Middlebury provost and president, the Institute Board of Advisors, and the Middlebury Board of Trustees.
 This version of the handbook is considered active, and changes will be archived on an annual basis.